Why Food Reformers Have Mixed Feelings About Eco-Labels

 Cage-Free

 These eggs came from chickens that aren’t housed in twine cages.
 They’re still interior, though.
 “They’re dwelling at the ground of a barn,” Rebecca Thistlethwaite says.
 “There may be some perches in there, but they are packed in quite tightly.”
-Many of those cage-unfastened chicken houses are huge, containing tens of heaps of birds.
+Many cage-unfastened chicken houses are huge, containing tens of heaps of birds.
 This label only applies to eggs because chickens grown for their meat aren’t ever stored in cages.

-Free variety
+Free Variety

 Pasture-raised